 Please wait while you are redirected.

-Low-level laser therapy refers to the use of red-beam or near-infrared lasers with a wavelength between 600 and 1,000 nm and power from 5–500 MW.
+Low-level laser therapy refers to the use of red-beam or near-infrared lasers with a wavelength between 600 and 1,000 nm and power from 5MW and 500 MW.
 (In contrast, lasers used in surgery typically use 300 Watts.)
-When applied to the skin, these lasers produce no sensation and do not burn the skin.
+When applied to the skin, LLLT produces no sensation and does not burn the skin.
 Because of the low absorption by human skin, it is hypothesized that the laser light can penetrate deeply into the tissues where it has a photobiostimulative effect.
 The exact mechanism of its effect on tissue healing is unknown; hypotheses have included improved cellular repair and stimulation of the immune, lymphatic, and vascular systems.
 LLLT is being evaluated to treat a wide variety of conditions, including soft tissue injuries, myofascial pain, tendinopathies, nerve injuries, and joint pain.
 LLLT has also been evaluated for lymphedema.